terraform-google-modules/terraform-google-lb-http/examples/static-website-with-no-domain/README.md

     terraform apply
     ```

-5. Upload the provided site files to the cloud storage bucket.
-Visit the output bucket url of the storage bucket.

-    ```
-    gsutil cp index.html <your-storage-bucket>
-    gsutil cp 404.html <your-storage-bucket>
-    ```

-6. It may take a few minutes for the load balancer to provision.
+5. It may take a few minutes for the load balancer to provision.
 Once completed, you can visit the output IP address of the load balancer to view the site.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs